CSC207-UofT/course-project-time/phase1/design-document.md

 In phase 0, we organized our code by layers (entities, use case etc).
 However, as more functionalities are added, this way of packaging becomes confusing.
 In pull request #68, we repackaged our code and organized classes by responsibilities.
-For example, all classes related to the interaction with the database are packaged under `data_gateway`, while classes that are specific to the command line interface are packaged under `console_app`.
+For example, all classes related to the interaction with the database are packaged under `datagateway`, while classes that are specific to the command line interface are packaged under `consoleapp`.

 In the package `services`, we further organized the classes through inner packages.
 Each inner package contains classes that are responsible for the same functionalities,